AdminTurnedDevOps/ambient-mesh-lite-demo/performance-testing/circuit-breaking/setup.md

 Circuit Breaking temporarily stops requests to a failing or overloaded service, which helps in preventing cascading failures.
 It helps in reducing infinite loops.

-The host would be either your backend service or the `name` within your `BackendRef` for multi-cluster routing
+The host would be either your backend service or the `name` within your `BackendRef` for multi-cluster routing.

 ```
 kubectl apply -f - <<EOF